alihassan18/libonomy-documentation/docs/Basics/query-lifecycle.md

 Apart from gRPC routes, `baseapp` also handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
 The first three types (`app`, `store`, `p2p`) are purely application-level and thus directly handled by `baseapp` or the stores, but the `custom` query type requires baseapp to route the query to a module's legacy queriers.
 To learn more about these queries, please refer to this guide.

-Since `MyQuery` has a Protobuf fully-qualified service method name from the `staking` module (recall `/cosmos.staking.v1beta1.Query/Delegations`), `baseapp` first parses the path, then uses its own internal GRPCQueryRouter to retrieve the corresponding gRPC handler, and routes the query to the module.
+Since `MyQuery` has a Protobuf fully-qualified service method name from the `staking` module (recall `/ Libonomy.staking.v1beta1.Query/Delegations`), `baseapp` first parses the path, then uses its own internal GRPCQueryRouter to retrieve the corresponding gRPC handler, and routes the query to the module.
 The gRPC handler is responsible for recognizing this query, retrieving the appropriate values from the application's stores, and returning a response.
 Read more about query services here.

 Once a result is received from the querier, baseapp begins the process of returning a response to the user.

 ## Response

-Since `Query()` is an ABCI function, `baseapp` returns the response as an `abci.ResponseQuery` (opens new window)type.
+Since `Query()` is an ABCI function, `baseapp` returns the response as an `abci.ResponseQuery` type.
 The `client.Context` `Query()` routine receives the response and.

 ### CLI Response